Top 5 Best Guitar Amps Under $200

 In that price range you are basically looking at small-wattage combos that will work well for practice, and maybe lower-volume rehearsals.

 To make the most of your available cash, look to amps with onboard effects so you don’t need to spend money on stomp boxes and pedals.
 But, with so many different amps out there, where do you start?

 I love to go guitar amp shopping, but unfortunately if I were to buy everything I wanted it would probably cost me my house or my marriage, or maybe both.
 But one thing I can do is virtually shop for gear, and offer opinions on what I like and don’t like about different amps.

 Hopefully my thoughts can help you in your decision making process, as well as save you some time and even some money.

 After 30 years of playing I’m pretty picky, so I’ve whittled this article down to what I think are the five best guitar amps out there for under $200.
-Every one of these amps is worth the asking price, but the one you choose will depend on your goals and needs as a guitar player.
+These are from the top guitar amp brands in the world.
+Every one of them is worth the asking price, but the one you choose will depend on your goals and needs as a guitar player.
 Read on!

 Fender Mustang II